Curriculum

 Every student enrolled in a mathematics course must have a TI-84 graphing calculator.
 No other models will be used or supported by the Department.
 Note: No calculator that has CAS (Computer Algebra System) capabilities, including but not limited to the TI-89 and TI-Nspire CAS, may be used for departmental exams.

-- Geometry
+- MATH300: Trigonometry and 3D Geometry

-- AP Calculus AB
+- MATH475: Advanced Calculus AB

-- AP Calculus BC
+- MATH476: Advanced Calculus BC

 Prerequisite: Pre-Algebra or equivalent

-Prerequisites: Algebra I and Geometry or equivalent
+Prerequisites: MATH100 and MATH200 or equivalent

-The Pre-Calculus curriculum consists of an introduction and exploration of functions with abstraction.
+MATH400 consists of an introduction and exploration of functions with abstraction.
 Students start by focusing on representing function in multiple ways — as a table of values, as a graph, and as an algebraic rule.
 Elementary functions (polynomial functions, in particular) and their transformations, compositions, inverses, and applications are emphasized.
 After completing introductory topics, students work on rational, exponential, and logarithmic functions.
 The TI-84 Plus is used for continued study of non-linear data sets with special attention to sets that grow exponentially and logarithmically.
 Elementary work with arithmetic and geometric sequences is included.
 In the next portion of the course, students explore circular functions: sine, cosine, and tangent.
 Topics include right triangle trigonometry, simple harmonic motion, applications, and proofs of trigonometric identities.

 Finally, students will learn how to represent points, sketch curves, and describe motion in two-dimensional space using parametric equations, polar coordinates, and vectors.
 In addition, students will study the graphs of the conic sections — parabolas, ellipses, and hyperbolas.

-AP Calculus AB
+MATH475: Advanced Calculus AB

 This course covers the syllabus of the AB Advanced Placement examination.
 Students start by focusing primarily on differential calculus: limits, continuity, derivatives, and applications of derivatives.
 Graphical, numerical, and analytic methods will be used throughout the course.
 After completing introductory topics, students work on optimization, integration, applications of integration, slope fields, and separable differential equations.